-(TOPEKA) – The second installment of the Kansas Livestock Association (KLA) 2021 Young Stockmen's Academy (YSA) was held May 10-12.
-The group of young producers spent three days touring various segments of the beef and dairy industries in Kansas.
+(TOPEKA) – The third installment of the Kansas Livestock Association (KLA) Young Stockmen's Academy (YSA) was held September 19-21.
+The group of young producers spent three days touring various segments of the beef and dairy industries in central and western Kansas.
 Merck Animal Health is the exclusive sponsor of the YSA program.

 KLA is a trade organization representing the business interests of members at both the state and federal levels.
 Voluntary dues dollars paid by producers are used for programs that benefit KLA members in the areas of legislative representation, regulatory assistance, legal troubleshooting, communications and the advancement of youth.